jacobemcken/jacobemcken.github.io/_posts/2006-10-28-encrypted-usb-drive-in-ubuntu.markdown

   date: '2010-06-23 16:32:00 +0200'
   date_gmt: '2010-06-23 15:32:00 +0200'
   content: |
-    <p>Great guide.
+    Great guide.
 Your instructions worked nearly perfectly.
-The only  problem I ran into was that the mounted drive had root-only permissions, which is fixed with:
-    sudo chown -R myuser:myuser &#47;dev&#47;usbdevicemountpoint<&#47;p>
+The only  problem I ran into was that the mounted drive had root-only permissions, which is fixed with: sudo chown -R myuser:myuser /dev/usbdevicemountpoint

-    <p>After that, Gnome's default mount icon was fully accessible.<&#47;p>
+    After that, Gnome's default mount icon was fully accessible.

 - id: 436
   author: Ubuntu Storage Medium Encryption Script | chrisspenblog
   author_email: ''